-In November 2021, the FASB issued ASU No. 2021-09, "Leases" (Topic 842) "Lease Discount Rate for Leases That Are Not Public Business Entities" currently provides leases that are not public business entities with a practical expedient that allows them to elect, as an accounting policy, to use a risk-free rate as the discount rate for all leases.
+In November 2021, the FASB issued ASU No. 2021-09, "Lease Discount Rate for Leases That Are Not Public Business Entities" (Topic 842).
+This ASU currently provides lessees that are not public business entities with a practical expedient that allows them to elect, as an accounting policy, to use a risk-free rate as the discount rate for all leases.
 The amendments in this update allow those lessees to make the risk-free rate election by class of underlying asset, rather than at the entity-wide level.
 An entity that makes the risk-free rate election is required to disclose which asset classes it has elected to apply a risk-free rate.
 The amendments require that when the rate implicit in the lease is readily determinable for any individual lease, the lessee uses that rate (rather than the risk-free rate or an incremental borrowing rate), regardless of whether it has made the risk-free rate election.
-Entities that have not yet adopted Topic 842 are required to adopt the amendments in this update at the same time that they adopt Topic p.
-New Accounting Pronouncements (Continued)
+Entities that have not yet adopted Topic 842 are required to adopt the amendments in this update at the same time that they adopt Topic 842.
+The adoption of this standard was retrospectively applied to the consolidated financial statements.